ArthurSonzogni/chromiumos-platform2/cryptohome/docs/cryptohome_modernization_apis.md

     in the current fingerprint sensor session.
 5.  `TerminateAuthFactor`
     - End the active fingerprint sensor session.
-    - The sender that broadcasts AuthScanResult for legacy fingerprint is terminated.
+    - The sender that broadcasts PrepareAuthFactorProgress for legacy fingerprint is terminated.
 6.  `InvalidateAuthSession`
     - If there are any outstanding snesor sessions, they will  be ended automatically, similar to what `TerminateAuthFactor` has done.